Weekend in the West Village: A Local’s Guide

 Pick a “small radius” and stay in it.

 The West Village is compact, but it can feel busy if you’re zig-zagging from one “must” to another.
-Choose a pocket that’s roughly a 10-minute walking loop (about a half-mile across), and let the neighborhood unfold from there.
+Choose an itinerary that’s roughly a 10-minute walking loop (about a half-mile across), and let the neighborhood unfold from there.

 Saturday morning: waterfront air + coffee you actually remember